pixelny/handbook/how-we-work.md

 ## Asynchronously

-We have people working all sorts of different hours and from all sorts of different places at Basecamp.
+We have people working all sorts of different hours and from all sorts of different places at Pixel.
 That alone makes it hard to enforce a lot of tightly-coupled workflows during the day, but that’s a feature not a bug.
-Most of the work you do at Basecamp shouldn’t require you to be in constant communication throughout the entire day with someone.
+Most of the work you do at Pixel shouldn’t require you to be in constant communication throughout the entire day with someone.

 It’s far better for everyone’s concentration and sanity if you collaborate as though most things will get an answer eventually, but not necessarily right this second.
 Your first choice of action should be to post a message, a todo, or a document about what you need to explain or need to know.
 Then others can read it on their schedule, when the natural lulls of the day allow it, rather than being interrupted right in their peak flow time.